Bradfield/algos/book/analysis/big-o-notation.md

 particular program or computer.
 Now we can take a closer look at those two summation algorithms we introduced last chapter.

-Intuitively, we can see that the `sum_of_n` is doing more work: some program steps are being repeated, and the program takes even longer if we increase the value of `n`.
+Intuitively, we can see that the first algorithm (`sum_of_n`) is doing more work than the second (`arithmetic_sum`): some program steps are being repeated, and the program takes even longer if we increase the value of `n`.
 But we need to be more precise.

 The most expensive unit of computation in `sum_of_n` is variable assignment.
 If we counted the number of assignment statements, we would have a worthy